adampresley/multiselect/README.md

 This JavaScript component is a widget that provides a multi-select box control.
 You provide an array of data, call the **render()** method, and the control is rendered.
 This widget allows users to select items by simply clicking on the items without having to press the CTRL key.

+This component does not have any dependencies outside of a modern browser.
+This has been tested on the following browsers:

+* Chrome 39.0.2171.99 (64-bit)
+* Internet Explorer 11.0.9600.17416 (64-bit)
+* Firefox 32.0

 ![Screenshot 1](screenshots/screenshot-1.png)

 ## Usage